Exploring Niagara Falls : History & Location

 Niagara Falls, one of America’s most scenic wonders, wasn’t always a pristine park open to the public.
-Comprised of three waterfalls that straddle the U.S.-Canadian border, the falls have a long history; not all of it pretty.
+Comprised of three waterfalls which is located in U.S.-Canadian border, the falls have a long history; not all of it pretty.
 Industrial factories once marred their astonishing grandeur and their spectacular views were restricted.
-A remarkable invention by Nicholas Tesla and a 19th Century Public Park movement transformed the falls into an iconic American park.
+A remarkable invention by Nicholas Tesla and a 19th Century Public Park movement transformed the Niagara falls into an iconic American park.

 Visitors still came to see the falls, but they had to pay to view them.
 Hustlers began selling all sorts of photos and cheap curiosities turning the falls into a “Tourist Trap,” one renowned for its seediness.